snehathadani/redux-boilerplate-demo/README.md

 Set up another folder actions.
-Optional: declare types and you can use them as variables throughout the application, More of a convineance, not a requirement.
+Optional: declare types and you can use them as variables throughout the application, More of a convenience, not a requirement.
 Then in the action folder start describing your actions.
 Thunk middleware can allow to call dispach function directly so that you can make asynchronous requests.
 Dispach works similar to resolve and a promise.
 You give type and a payload.

 each action creator is a function.
 You can create as many action creators as your app requires.